 With so many life events seemingly out of our control, knowing how to control our breathing to build resilience and restoration through our nervous system is a tool required to respond rather than react to these times.

 Tree branches are often seen as a metaphor for our lungs illustrating the important exchange of nutrients and creation of life force happening in this part of our body through our breath.
-What if we viewed our lungs as branches of trees and our breath as an important resource creating calm and clarity in our inner environment to consciously navigate and respond to our outer environment?
+What if we viewed our lungs as branches of a tree and our breath as an important resource creating calm and clarity in our inner environment to consciously navigate and respond to our outer environment?

 The lungs are a powerful portal into our nervous system offering the opportunity for every breath to be an immediately applicable tool to align and attune the body as a barometer sensing and adjusting to the conditions of the moment.
 Our nervous system’s ability to restore calm and recover quickly from difficulty, literally springing back into a sense of homeostasis, is resilience building.
 Read more about your nervous system’s response to chaos and calm in our past blog Finding Your Rhythm within the Chaos.